The Infinity Concerto: Synopsis

 In 1939, a composer named Arno Waltiri premiered his latest work, Concerto Opus 45: "Infinity".
 After the concert, another composer, who had been in the audience, filed a lawsuit against Waltiri, claiming that he was no longer able to properly hear or compose music after hearing Waltiri's work.
 Over the next several months, dozens of people simply disappeared, and the only thing they had in common with one another was that they had been in the audience at that same performance.
 Waltiri had been inspired to write the concerto by several conversations with a mysterious man named David Clarkham.
 The Concerto turns out to have been a "Song of Power".
 Songs of Power, if properly applied by those who understand them, have the power to literally remake the world.
 Songs of Power can exist in many artistic forms, including music, poetry, dance, art, architecture, and some less obvious creative fields.
 Clarkham had disappeared after the performance too, but he had left Waltiri a book and the key to his house, which Waltiri had never used.

-The book's present story follows the experiences of a 16 years-old young man named Michael Perrin, a would be poet, who lives close to Waltiri and befriends him.
+The book's present story follows the experiences of a 16-year-old young man named Michael Perrin, a would be poet, who lives close to Waltiri and befriends him.
 Michael meets Waltiri two months before the latter's death, and receives from Waltiri the book and the key.
 Following the instructions on a piece of paper he found inserted in the book, Michael enters Clarkham's house, which has been vacant for decades and, through a creepy garden and back-alley acting as planar gates, Perrin finds himself in Sidhedark, a world inhabited by a powerful race of beings calling themselves the Sidhe (pronounced "shee"), who are divided into many sub-races (Faers, Umbrals, Riverines, Meteorals, Pelagals, Arborals and Amorphals) of different shapes and magical abilities, and are associated with many ancient human myths about fairy folks.

 Michael appears at what he learns is the dilapidated house of someone called the "Isomage", who disappeared years ago, and here meets a huge, strange woman named Lamia, who is cursed to grow larger and larger and periodically shed her own skin as does a serpent.
 Her curse also forces her not to leave the ruined mansion of the Isomage.
 Michael is already in danger, because by treaty there is only one town where humans are safe from being hunted and killed by the Sidhe: Euterpe, where Lamia hastily sends Michael before anyone finds him.